SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Javascript/md-docs/javascript.md

 Step 2.
 Create tracing.js file<br></br>

 You need to configure the endpoint for SigNoz cloud in this file.
-You can find your ingestion key from SigNoz cloud account details sent on your email.
+You also need to configure your service name.
+In this example, we have used `node_app`.

 ```js
 // tracing.js